spmedia/telegram-loot/README.md

 In short, this tool allows you to search all the channels you follow with a list of keywords/phrases and returns all matching results in various formats with graph visualisations.
 It also optionally downloads the media and thus can be used as a media search engine (currently some bugs with this feature - do not use as exhaustive media search tool).

+I've just been modifying this for my own specific usage so sorry if it sucks.
+I think its a neat tool for CTI.

 ###### Screenshot of tool in action
 [put something here]